websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/defining-role-permissions.md

 ## Troubleshooting: Site Roles May Require Global View Permissions

 A Site Role cannot, by definition, define permissions to act on entities outside the Site scope.
 This can be problematic when defining administrative type permissions in a custom Role.
 For example, if you try to duplicate the default Site Administrator Role in a Custom Site Administrator Role, you'll find that adding all the _Site and Asset Library Permissions_ &rarr; _People_ &rarr; _Membership_ permissions isn't enough to assign new members to the Site.
 Users that aren't already Site Members are not visible to the Custom Site Administrator.
 To grant the proper permissions, you need a Regular Role on top of the Site Role.
-To give the Regular Role view permission on the User resource (from the Define Permissions section of the Roles application, go to _Control Panel_ &rarr; _Users_ &rarr; _Users and Organizations_).
+To give the Regular Role view permission on the User resource, go to the _Define Permissions_ section of the Roles application, then _Control Panel_ &rarr; _Users_ &rarr; _Users and Organizations_).
 Users with the Site Role and the Regular Role can now see the Users in the system and add them to the Site.

 ```note::
    The built-in Site Administrator Role automatically grants permission to view Users.